AndrewJBateman/react-supabase-auth/README.md

 ## :books: General info

-* Supabase is an open-source alternative to Firebase, but uses PostgreSQL instead of document database.
+* Supabase is an open-source alternative to Firebase, but uses Postgres instead of document database.
 Database is realtime & can use SQL joins.
 Realtime notifications via Websockets.
 RESTful API requires no backend code.
 * rxjs was not required for Observables etc.

 ## :camera: Screenshots